We're starting to turn our focus to the Johnsonville Line where we'll be:

 We’re doing a full sleeper replacement in all seven tunnels along the line.
 This work can only be done when no trains are running.

 We’re also reinforcing the steep slopes that line the approach to the tunnel in the Ngaio Gorge.
-This will be done by drilling into the banks and installing steel pins to anchor safety netting into place to reduce the chance of slips.
-To do this work the team will abseil down from the top of the embankments.
+This work is underway and sees us drilling into the banks and installing steel pins to anchor safety netting into place to reduce the chance of slips.

 Tunnels access can be tricky when trains are running 18 hours a day.